Hi-Rube/rayna-native/README.md

-##xiba-native
+##rayna-native
-xiba-native try to use javascript in android to make a app.
+rayna-native try to use javascript in android to make a app.